dwighthouse/onfontready/docs/howToBreakOnfontready.md

 ## 3. Carefully Constructed English Strings
-It is infeasible, but possible, to construct a `sampleText` string of more than one character that together results in an equal width string, in spite of the fact that each individual letter in the string might be a different width.
+It is unlikely, but possible, to construct a `sampleText` string of more than one character that together results in an equal width string, in spite of the fact that each individual letter in the string might be a different width.
 Doing so would be highly unlikely by chance and probably varies by browser.

 I know of no examples, but it might look like this.
 Assume, for the sake of argument, the following character widths relative to fonts: